Last Updated on October 8, 2023 by Joanne Harper

 This may sound disastrous, but it’s good news.
 It shows that your hermit crabs are in good health and willing to climb over new terrain and search for food.
 With the right plants, hermit crabs will gain nutrients and enrichment.
 However, this comes at the cost of the plant.

-So, if you hate to see your plants being destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.
+So, if you hate to see your plants destroyed, only offer expendable options, such as fake plants and cheap, easily replaceable live plants.

 Best Hermit Crab Habitat Plants